-New Student Deposits are applicable to U.S. citizens for the first semester of enrollment.
-International Students should consult the International Admission information for deposit amounts.
+New Student Deposits are applicable to a student’s first semester of enrollment at Huntingdon College.
 Deposits are refundable if requested in writing before May 1 for fall term.
 Submit your Enrollment Deposit online or send via USPS.

 - Campus Residents: $250.00

 Send Official Final Transcripts or New Student Deposits to: